 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The solunar fishing calendar in Pascagoula Point tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Pascagoula Point tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Pascagoula Point.
 The times are generated in local time in Mississippi and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: